This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

 If you trace my people some hundreds of years back, to when we were native to the land in which we lived, then further, to when we practiced our own native religions there, you wouldn't find Christians.
 My ancestors' religions were once native species too, struggling to survive in the midst of foreign influence, eventually displaced and absorbed by the dominant newcomer Christianity.

-Religions spread and die like flora and fauna
+Religions die and spread like flora and fauna.

-I suppose what happened all those centuries ago at the Jewish diaspora is that the religion of ancient Israel, facing extinction, adapted instead.
-In learning to survive in a new climate, it developed characteristics which gave it an edge on the competition.
-Like the crow — able, intelligent, dominant — its child Christianity did more than survive; it shouldered out other less competitive species and overran them.
+I suppose what happened all those centuries ago at the Jewish diaspora is that the religion of ancient Israel, facing extinction, adapted instead, so that it could survive in a new climate.
+Later, like the crow — able, intelligent, dominant — its child Christianity did more than survive; it shouldered out other, less competitive species and overran them.